Whidbey plane crash investigators identify potential wreckage on seafloor

 Officials have located what may be wreckage from a deadly floatplane crash in Mutiny Bay after five days of searching.

-The National Transportation Safety Board announced Friday that “identified targets” had been located on the seafloor near the crash site .
+The National Transportation Safety Board announced Friday that “identified targets” had been located on the seafloor near the crash site.
 Using sonar provided by the National Oceanic and Atmospheric Administration, investigators combed a 1.75-by-0.75-mile stretch of the Puget Sound on Thursday around where the plane is believed to have crashed.

-A NTSB spokesperson said it is coordinating remote operated vessels to go beneath the surface to capture images of the “targets” identified by sonar to see if it is parts of the missing plane.
+A NTSB spokesperson said remote operated vessels will go beneath the surface to capture images of the “targets” identified by sonar to see if it is parts of the missing plane.

 The targets are located 100 to 200 feet below the surface in water with about a 3-5 knot current.
 The depth and motion of the water have hindered search efforts all week.